jgarciatorres1/MIST4610/README.md

 ![Screen Shot 2023-11-07 at 9 53 30 PM](https://github.com/jgarciatorres1/MIST4610Project1/assets/149015175/2283cd63-16c1-4075-80f3-302b2f73b3cf)

-Query 4 allows the Tennis Club to keep track of the indoor courts that need maintenance done.
-This is essential because if the tennis courts have damages in their turf grass they must fix it in order for member satisfaction to remain in tact and for them to utilize said turf grass courts.
+Query 4 allows the Tennis Club to keep track of the grass courts that need maintenance done.
+This is essential because if the tennis courts have damages in their grass they must fix it in order for member satisfaction to remain in tact and for them to utilize said grass courts.

 5. Query 5 reports the members who have rented equipment and have a pending payment status.